Back to blog

 The market is huge for high-quality data, and the statistics are here to back it up:

 The use of artificial intelligence (AI) and machine learning (ML) is becoming increasingly prevalent in data buying and analysis.
-These technologies enable businesses to analyze large amounts of data and identify patterns and insights that would be difficult or impossible to uncover using traditional methods.
+If appropriately utilized, these technologies enable businesses to analyze large amounts of data and identify patterns and insights that would be difficult or impossible to uncover using traditional methods.

 Business data breaks down into many different categories, some of which are: